feathersjs/docs/guides/chat/processing.md

 This will do several things:

 1. Check if there is a `text` in the data and throw an error if not
-2. Truncate the messages `text` property to 400 characters
+2. Truncate the message's `text` property to 400 characters
 3. Update the data submitted to the database to contain
   - The new truncated text
   - The currently authenticated user (so we always know who sent it)